cesare77/react-community-feed/README.md

 > Documentation for _Link_ component: https://nextjs.org/docs/pages/api-reference/components/link#passhref

 > Todo: it's needed to fix problem/error with nested _a_ rised by an incorrect use of styled_component.

 > Todo: It's needed to fix error when change _/_ route to point to _Questions_ component.

 > Relative commit: Handle questions link route to the single question details view.

+## Routing and Pagination
+The _Stack Overflow_ API endopoint to retrieve questions tagged by a specific tag return a field called _has\_more_.
+If this field has a _true_ value we can request more questions by adding the _page_ query string parameter to the API request and we can use this to implement pagination of the result.

+We use _useRouter_ Hook to get the query strings from URL and to implement pagination.

 > [!NOTE]
 > Note ...